Current Awards

 Certification and Symposium

-Following the NSF grant funded Student-Adaptive Pedagogy project, the Volusia County Schools Early Elementary Math Professional Development project is designed to foster kindergarten and first-grade teachers’ mathematical content knowledge for the benefit of their students’ learning.
-Recognizing the importance of early intervention, this project aims to promote teachers’ understanding of and attention to early number concepts with the goal of bolstering students’ conceptual understandings of number, thus avoiding the need to later “fill in the gaps.”
-Through content specific professional development, classroom observations, and deliberately designed instructional coaching, this project hopes to create a system of change through innovative pedagogical practices, aligning with the Nina B. Hollis Institute’s mission of addressing barriers to improve educational outcomes.
+Following the NSF grant-funded Student-Adaptive Pedagogy project, the Volusia County Schools Early Elementary Math Professional Development project is designed to foster kindergarten and first-grade teachers’ mathematical content knowledge for the benefit of their students’ learning.
+Recognizing the importance of early intervention, this project aims to promote teachers’ understanding of and attention to early number concepts with the goal of bolstering students’ conceptual understandings of numbers, thus avoiding the need to later “fill in the gaps.”
+Through content-specific professional development, classroom observations, and deliberately designed instructional coaching, this project hopes to create a system of change through innovative pedagogical practices, aligning with the Nina B. Hollis Institute’s mission of addressing barriers to improving educational outcomes.

 Faculty and Program List

-• Sarah Garcia and Leila Roach – Stetson Brain Fitness Academy.
+- Sarah Garcia – Stetson Brain Fitness Academy.
 A Stetson Brain Fitness Academy for elderly individuals and their caregivers.